Why You Need to Shift from Working IN Your Business to Working ON Your Business

 And, finally, there’s the entrepreneur.
 This is the business visionary who sees where the business should grow and how it should evolve for the future.

-As you position your business to scale, it’s essential that you step out of the operator role and spend more time in the manager and entrepreneur roles.
+As you position your business to grow, it’s essential that you step out of the operator role and spend more time in the manager and entrepreneur roles.

 As much as you loved being a technician, you may have to leave that role behind to set strategy and provide an overarching vision that your employees can rally behind.
 This kind of leadership represents working ON your business.